cacttus/Emscripten_Test/README.md

 * cors

 ## Running
 * Run server.js 'node server.js'.
-(If threading is enabled then CORS must be enabled in server.js.
-If you do the local server needs a certificate to be generated see OpenSSL certificate generation, Threading disabled by default).
+  * (If threading is enabled then CORS must be enabled in server.js.
+If you do, the local server needs a certificate to be generated and placed in the same directory as server.js.
+See OpenSSL certificate generation, Threading disabled by default).
 * In your browser type localhost:8080
 * For VSCode users: Open the folder in VSCode.
 F7,F5=compile/run on web (Firefox default), and Ctrl+F7,Ctrl+F5 = Compile/run desktop.
 * See .vscode/tasks.json for build string